- New Student Orientation

 Urban Studies Interdepartmental Program

 The urban studies concentration is directed towards students who are interested in urbanization and interdisciplinary perspectives on city life.
-The program combines a sound theoretical and experiential base complemented by a broad range of technical competencies.
-The 7-course urban studies concentration is divided into two parts: a curricular portion which will provide students with a theoretical and methodological base, and an experiential portion which will give students first-hand contact with aspects of the city new to them.
-Geography 201 is the appropriate intro-level course to the urban studies program.
+The 8-course concentration combines a sound theoretical and experiential base and is divided into two parts: a curricular portion that provides students with a theoretical base, and an applied portion that gives students first-hand experience conducting research on specific aspects of city life.
+Geography 241 or any of the intro-level electives provide an appropriate introduction to the urban studies program.

 Women’s, Gender, and Sexuality Studies